PHYS3888/Tutorial_Criticality/README.md

 We've seen plenty of spatial models in lectures where these types of random microscopic processes yield scale-free macroscopic statistics.

 In fact, you may think of this process as an example of self-organized criticality.
-As the paper is bent, the system approaches criticality (this is a slow timescale driving process, like the accumulation of sand in a sand pile).
+As the paper is bent (a slow timescale driving process, like the accumulation of sand in a sand pile), the system approaches criticality.
 When it cracks, it quickly dissipates energy (like the redistributive toppling in a sand pile).
 Thus, crackling events are the fast dissipation of energy applied to the system.